renanmoreira17/stm32-polyphonic-tunes/README.md

 - **FTW (Frequency Tuning Word)**: parameter that the code uses to synthesize the frequency note.
 *Note that in the PITCHS table has the notes from c-2 to c8.
 Start in c-2 and goes one tone up until c8, so PITCHS[0] represent the FTW of c in octave -2.

-- **Get better**: use a RC filter to get cleanner sound!
+- **Improve further**: use a RC filter to get cleanner sound!
 It's explained in the beginning how to do so.

 ### How to use song_egine: